-Geneva: UN investigators said Friday they were prepared to publish secret lists of alleged war criminals in Syria to help stem an "exponential rise" in rights violations in the war-ravaged country.
+Geneva: UN investigators said on Friday they were prepared to publish secret lists of alleged war criminals in Syria to help stem an "exponential rise" in rights violations in the war-ravaged country.

-The Commission of Inquiry said publishing the list it has been drawing up throughout Syria`s near four-year civil war would put "alleged perpetrators on notice", in what it hoped would "serve to maximise the potential deterrent effect" and "help to protect people at risk of abuse."
+The Commission of Inquiry said publishing the list it has been drawing up throughout Syria's near four-year civil war would put "alleged perpetrators on notice", in what it hoped would "serve to maximise the potential deterrent effect" and "help to protect people at risk of abuse."